Liver Disease

 What is liver disease?

-Liver disease refers to any condition that damages liver cells.
+Liver disease refers to any condition that causes damage to the liver, affecting its function.

 What are the symptoms of liver disease?